bekce/oauthly/README.md

 ## Instructions

 0. Have a running mongodb instance
-1. `./mvnw spring-boot:run` For a different port, append `-Dserver.port=8181` to this command.
+1. `./mvnw -Dserver.port=8080 -Djwt.secret=your-new-secret-here spring-boot:run`
 2. Go to <http://localhost:8080>, register a new account for yourself.
 First account will be given admin access
 3. Create a client, set its `name` and `redirect_uri` (required) through profile screen